bakkenbaeck/iOS-handbook/COMMUNICATION.md

 - Avoid using derogatory terms, like “stupid”, when referring to the work someone has produced.
 Don’t shame, no one started out knowing.
 - Be humble. (“I’m not sure, let’s try…”)
 - Never deal in absolutes.
 Unless needed. (“We should never store sensitive data in plain text.”)
 - Aim to develop professional skills, group knowledge and product quality, through group critique.
-That goes both way: try to be open and welcoming to criticism.
+That goes both ways: try to be open and welcoming to criticism.
 - Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
-Try to use positive language instead.
+Try using positive language instead.
 - Use emoji to clarify tone.
 Compare “ok” to “ok 😃.”

 [Source: How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)